lsst-dm/dmtn-020/index.rst

    OBS
       Organizational Breakdown Structure; see the definition :ref:`above
       <sec-obs>`.

+   Risk
+      Risks are (per ISO 31000) “the effect of uncertainty upon objectives”.
+      For the purposes of this document, that corresponds to the impact of unplanned or unpredictable events upon the cost or schedule of the Project.
+The Project maintains a register of risks, which includes probability estimates and possible mitigations.

    PMCS
       Project Management Control System.
 The PMCS is not a single piece of